sheyn018/SE-Ilokano-Tagalog-Translator/README.md

 ## Evaluation

-The translation tool has been evaluated on a test set of Ilokano-Tagalog sentences, achieving an BLEU score of x% for Ilokano to Tagalog and y% for Tagalog to Ilokano.
+The translation tool has been evaluated on a test set of Ilokano-Tagalog sentences, achieving an BLEU score of 55% for Ilokano to Tagalog and 52% for Tagalog to Ilokano.

 ## Contribution